HakaiInstitute/kelp-o-matic/docs/post_processing.md

 5. Save edits

 #### Manually delete non-kelp polygons
+There may be areas where KoM classifier falsely detected kelp and these polygons need to be removed manually.

 1. Select using the edit tool or “Select by Lasso” tool
 2. Delete the selected polygon(s)
+3. Save edits.

 #### Add kelp not detected by KoM